rkottmann/renzok.github.io/_style-rules/docker_rule_1.md

 A container should be as ephemeral as possible.

-That is it is self-contained and by runing it with `--rm` the container is fully removed from the system.
+That is, it is self-contained and by runing it with `--rm` the container is fully removed from the system after termination.